 To receive an additional Direct Loan from a PLUS Loan denial

-Each school year, parents with poor credit may complete the PLUS Request Process online or mail the PLUS Loan Request Form authorizing MSOE to run a credit check.
+Each school year, parents with poor credit may complete the PLUS Request Process online.
 If denied, students may receive an additional Federal Direct Unsubsidized Loan ($4,000 for freshmen and sophomores and $5,000 for juniors and seniors).
 MSOE will apply the additional Direct Unsubsidized Loan automatically to the student’s account.
 If the student does not want the additional amount, the student can contact the MSOE Financial Aid Office via email at email@example.com to decline the loan.